PUBLIC COMMENT FREQUENTLY ASKED QUESTIONS:

 Yes, commenters may speak about Westside topics even if not on the agenda.
 However, please be aware that certain topics/conduct, per Board policy, are not permitted:

-- Comments about specific district staff members or students by name or by other identifiable information are not permitted.
+- Comments about specific district staff members or students by name or other identifiable information are not permitted.

 - Use of obscenities, threats, violence or other disruptive behavior, or derogatory comments based on race, sex, gender, religion, ethnicity, disability or any other protected class are not permitted.